miracle2k/webassets/docs/jinja2.rst

   simply use it's ``extensions`` parameter and specify ``django_assets.jinja2.extension.assets``.

-However, there is a minor dificulty if you intend to use the management command to manually rebuild assets: Since that step involves parsing your templates, the command needs to know what other Jinja2 extensions you are using to successfully do so.
+However, there is a minor difficulty if you intend to use the management command to manually rebuild assets: Since that step involves parsing your templates, the command needs to know what other Jinja2 extensions you are using to successfully do so.
 Because there is no "one way" to integrate